webalorn/md2book/examples/reference/book.md

 # Introduction

 This document contains various styles and formating options.
+The links may not be clickable on the github pdf viewer, so you can download the pdf.
 You can look at the source code [in the repository](https://raw.githubusercontent.com/webalorn/md2book/master/examples/reference/book.md), and the rendered document [here in pdf](https://github.com/webalorn/md2book/blob/master/examples/reference/generated/reference.pdf).
-You can also insert any valid html in your markdown code, and it will be rendered.
-The configuration file used is :
+Any valid html can be inserted into the markdown code, and it will be rendered.
+The configuration file used here is :

 ```yaml
 {{book.yml:include}}